Can Cody Bellinger continue Dodgers' tradition of Rookie of the Year winners?

 Bellinger -- check him out against the Cardinals on Tuesday (ESPN, 10 p.m.
 ET) -- broke out in his fifth game, against the Phillies on April 29.
 He homered off Zach Eflin in the seventh inning, belting an 0-2 slider out to right field.
 In the bottom of the ninth, he homered off a Hector Neris splitter.
 That was the second of three straight homers in the inning, as the Dodgers rallied with four runs to win 6-5.

 Bellinger homered twice again on May 5, hit a grand slam off the Padres' Miguel Diaz on May 6, hit one off tough Rockies lefty Jake McGee on May 12.
-His most impressive home run may have been this one a few days ago off Marlins closer A.J.
-Ramos, an opposite-field blast off a pitch on the outside corner:
+His most impressive home run may have been this one a few days ago off Marlins closer AJ Ramos, an opposite-field blast off a pitch on the outside corner:

 G💣NE. #CodyPop pic.twitter.com/RdJC2cpS6f